 You need a unique student identifier number (USI) before the first census date.

-You should not undertake more than two years' worth of higher education study in 1 year unless your provider has allowed you to take a higher study load after evaluating your abilities.
+You should not undertake more than two years' worth of higher education study in one year unless your provider has allowed you to take a higher load.